 The cloud server must be shut down during the backup restoration process.

 Alternatively to restoring to the origin storage, backups can be cloned to a new storage device which can then be mounted onto any Cloud Server allowing system-level access to the backup files.
 The new storage can also be used as a primary storage device to run an earlier state of the Cloud Server independently of the origin server.

-Cloning a backup also allows users to transfer their backups to off-site by selecting a different data centre to where the backup is stored.
+Cloning a backup also allows users to transfer their backups off-site by selecting a different data centre to where the backup is stored.
 Cloning to a different location will take time depending on the size of the backup.
 However, the process is performed independently to the cloud server the backup was taken from and does not require downtime to the server.

-We offer users with ready-to-go templates of the most popular Linux distributions and the latest Windows Server versions.
+We offer users ready-to-go templates of the most popular Linux distributions and the latest Windows Server versions.
 Using the templates is the fastest way to deploy new fresh Cloud Server instances.

 Users have the choice of the following system templates:

 We strive to keep the templates up-to-date by periodically updating the templates with patches and the latest security updates.
 Users are advised to always update their operating system after deployment and to make sure the operating system is always kept up-to-date.